dj-nitehawk/MongoDB.Entities/README.md

 - Everything is type safe.
 No magic strings needed.
 - Model your entities in either **Document/NoSQL** stye or **Relational/SQL** style or a mix of both.
 - Built-in automatic support for `One-To-One`, `One-To-Many` and `Many-To-Many` relationships.
-- Data can be queried using either LINQ or lambda expressions.
+- Data can be queried using either LINQ, lambda expressions or filters.
+- Sorting, paging and projecting is convenient.
 - Programatically define indexes.
 - Full text search with text indexes.
 - Supports `decimal` type without attributes.
 - Supports both `ASP.Net Core` and `.Net Core` applications.

+## Documentation
+the API is described in the [wiki](https://github.com/dj-nitehawk/MongoDB.Entities/wiki/1.-Getting-Started).